micmejia/bible-dump/NKJV/1 Chronicles/1 Chr 1.md

 When Saul died, Baal-Hanan the son of Achbor reigned in his place.

 ###### 50
-And when Baal-Hanan died, [^s]Hadad reigned in his place; and the name of his city was [^t]Pai.
+And when Baal-Hanan died, Hadad reigned in his place; and the name of his city was Pai.
 His wife's name was Mehetabel the daughter of Matred, the daughter of Mezahab.

 ###### 51
 Hadad died also.
-And the chiefs of Edom were Chief Timnah, Chief [^u]Aliah, Chief Jetheth,
+And the chiefs of Edom were Chief Timnah, Chief Aliah, Chief Jetheth,

 ###### 52
 Chief Aholibamah, Chief Elah, Chief Pinon,